 A fine October Saturday in 1966, in Fort Gibson, Oklahoma.
 A residential neighborhood within this community of a thousand souls.
 Peace and quiet.
-Folks chatting, dogs barking, kids flying by on bicycles.
+Folks chatting, happy dogs playing with their doggear toys, kids flying by on bicycles.
 A 48-year-old man named Pete McLemore says goodbye to his wife, Goldie, and leaves the house.
 He’s headed for work; he’s a security guard at the local glass factory.
 McLemore’s also the Fort Gibson treasurer, and has been for 16 years.
 He’s a well-known figure.
 He waves at friends as he heads down the driveway to his car.

 A pickup truck rolls down the street, but McLemore doesn’t see it, his view obstructed by a nearby magnolia tree.
 Inside the truck are two men.
 The passenger is Bill Bennett, the Fort Gibson mayor.
 The driver is Johnny Scott, the town’s 32-year-old marshal.

 Johnny exits the truck with a 9mm pistol taped to a rifle stock.
 A few witnesses would later say Johnny also held a piece of paper in his hand—a warrant, perhaps, for McLemore’s arrest.

 McLemore, a World War II veteran, hears the shots.
 Something happens in his heart, something bad, but he doesn’t have time to think about that.
 He darts for his car, bullets flying all around him.
 He kneels by the driver’s side door, fumbling for the latch.
 He keeps a 12-gauge automatic shotgun in the vehicle, so it’s there when he needs it.
 He needs it now.

 But not because Johnny Scott was any great shakes as a gunfighter.
 In fact, in spite of his job in law enforcement, Scott displayed zero talent as a marksman.
 McLemore would later say that he was “just spraying all around.”